steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ## Commit Notes
 #### General
-    Could Dto.FileModel include FormFile?
-        This would not make sense...only Model3ds will be uploaded.
-        DepthBuffer and NormalMap are GeneratedFileModel with a dependecy on Model3d.

-    What is the point of ViewUploadController if it will only be used by Model3d?

-    IUploadModel: IFileModel
-        IFormFile: FormFile

-    Model3dUpload : IUploadModel

-    ViewUploadController<TUploadModel> : ViewController
-        where TUploadModel : IUploadModel

     Create a generic method for Post of model and file.

-        Only Model3d inherits from ViewUploadController now.
-            Other models (e.g NormalMap, DepthBuffer) may in the future.

-    Update documentation for new types.

     Why is the FormFile binding lost?
         The focus has to leave the input fiels.